pydata/xarray/doc/faq.rst

 -------------------------

-pandas is a fantastic library for analysis of low-dimensional labelled data - if data can be sensibly described as "rows and columns", pandas is probably the right choice.
+pandas is a fantastic library for analysis of low-dimensional labelled data - if the data can be sensibly described as "rows and columns", pandas is probably the right choice.
 However, xarray has some distinct advantages: higher dimensionality and an explicit, production-ready API.